koii-network/docs/koii/the-koii-token/add-koii-to-exchange/kpl-tokens.md

 ## Account Creation

-Unlike Koii accounts, SPL token accounts must be created before tokens are deposited.
+Unlike Koii accounts, KPL token accounts must be created before tokens are deposited.
 This can be done either with `spl-token create-account` or (implicitly) `spl-token transfer --fund-recipient ...`.

-Additionally, SPL token accounts must be kept rent-exempt by depositing a small amount of KOII when the account is created.
+Additionally, KPL token accounts must be kept rent-exempt by depositing a small amount of KOII when the account is created.
 This amount can be checked by running the `koii rent 165` CLI command.

 ### Command Line

-To create an SPL token account associated with the correct mint and owned by the keypair of the funding account, you can run the following command:
+To create an KPL token account associated with the correct mint and owned by the keypair of the funding account, you can run the following command:

 ```bash
     spl-token create-account <TOKEN_MINT_ADDRESS>